 Carmen Sandoval joined the League in 2008.
-She currently serves as the Director of Education Services and Leadership Development.
+She currently serves as the Senior Director of Leadership Development.
 In this role, Ms. Sandoval plans, implements, and coordinates the education and leadership development activities of the League.
 She oversees the Excellence in Trusteeship Program, the CEO Strategic Leadership Program, as well as the Aspiring CEO Program, and has been instrumental in developing new programs with the ACES and CSLP Advisory Committees.

 She began her career in the community college system as a work study student at El Camino College.
 As a first generation American and college student, she completed an MBA in General Management from CSU Dominguez Hills, a BA in Communications emphasis Public Relations with an Economic Minor from Chapman University, and an AA in Liberal Arts from Marymount College.

-Sylvia Harris joined the Community College League of California in May 2019, in Education Services and Leadership Development as an associate.
+Sylvia Escalante Harris joined the Community College League of California in May 2019, in Education Services and Leadership Development as an associate.
 Sylvia supports the director in various duties, that includes working with the advisory committees; CSLP and ACES, The Effective Trusteeship Program, monthly webinars and supporting events.
 Sylvia comes from a background in small business.
 Sylvia currently serves as an advisory board member for the Greater Sacramento FCA and Kaiser Permanente Patient and Family Centered Care.